To share and not share a singlet: control qubit and nonclassicality in teleportation: Prerequisites

 where $\rho=(\ket{\psi}\bra{\psi})_{A'}\otimes(\ket{\psi^-}\bra{\psi^-})_{AB}$ is the density matrix representation of the initial state (before the teleportation protocol is performed).
 The operators, $K_\mu$ $\forall \mu = 1,2,3,4$, are defined in such a way that $K_\mu \rho K_\mu^\dagger=\frac{1}{4}(\ket{\psi^-}\bra{\psi^-})_{A'A}(\ket{\psi}\bra{\psi})_B$ $\forall \mu$.

+The teleportation protocol can be described without using the apparatus of Kraus representation.
+Here we have used the Kraus operator representation because in the next part, where we will introduce a control qubit, the new protocol can be efficiently formulated in terms of Kraus operators.
+The set of Kraus operators considered here is not unique, any other set of Kraus operators, the action of which represents teleportation protocol, could have been taken.
+We think that consideration of any other suitable set of Kraus operators would not change the results qualitatively.

 If instead of pursuing the teleportation protocol, Bob randomly guesses the state and creates it in his lab, then the average fidelity of the randomly generated state to the actual state is $\frac{1}{2}$.
-On the other hand, if the maximally entangled state is not available but utilization of the facility of classical communication is still possible, then the maximum average fidelity can be raised to $\frac{2}{3}$ \cite{1,2}.
-We want to compare our protocol with these fidelities, identifying them as classical scenarios.
+On the other hand, if the maximally entangled state is not available but utilization of the facility of classical communication is still possible, then the maximum average fidelity can be raised to $\frac{2}{3}$ using the measure-prepare protocol \cite{1,2}.
+In this protocol, Alice measures the state that she wants to teleport and informs the measurement outcome to Bob through classical communication.
+Bob, after knowing the measurement outcome from Alice prepares his qubit in the same state as the measurement outcome.
+In Ref. \cite{ref1}, the authors have shown the fidelity of a teleportation protocol should be more than 0.789 to certify the genuine quantumness of the protocol.
+We want to compare our protocol with these fidelities, identifying the situations where lower than these fidelities are obtained, as instances of separate ``classical'' scenarios.